 Rusk County Memorial Hospital encourages patients to use the grievance process if they feel their rights have been violated.

-If you do not feel that your question or complaint has been resolved, please contact the Case Manager, the Patient Care Coordinator or the Director of Nursing.
+If you do not feel that your question or complaint has been resolved, please contact the case manager, the patient navigator or the chief patient care officer.

 900 College Avenue West

 Ladysmith, WI 54848

 (715) 532-5561 ext.
 1364